nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Disk Activity
       Indicates how actively a disk is being read or written to, monitored by Netdata.

-   Disk Image
+   Disk Image or VM File
-      A digital copy or replica of a physical disk.
+      A digital copy or replica of a physical disk, also known as a bit-by-bit copy, often used in digital forensics to preserve the state of a drive.
 In the context of ForensicVM, a forensic image is used as a source for virtualization.

-   Disk Image
-      A bit-by-bit copy of a physical disk, often used in digital forensics to preserve the state of a drive.

-   Disk Image or VM File
-      A type of data source that represents either a snapshot of a disk or a virtual machine image.
+As a data source, it represents either a snapshot of a disk or a virtual machine image.

    Django
-      A high-level Python web framework, promoting rapid development and pragmatic, clean design.
+      A high-level Python web framework that promotes rapid development and pragmatic, clean design.
+Allows for rapid web development.

-   Django application
-      A web framework written in Python that allows for rapid web development.

    Documentation and Chain of Custody
       A process to ensure that the evidence is genuine and reliable, maintained through a documented and unbroken sequence of possession or control.

    Download Progress
       An indicator that displays the current status of a download operation.

-   Easy-to-Read Charts
-      Graphical representations provided by Netdata to display various metrics in a comprehensible manner.

    Eject ISO / Web Eject CD-ROM
       Guidance on ejecting a mounted ISO file or CD-ROM.